qmk/qmk_firmware/docs/newbs_getting_started.md

   `python3 -m pip install --user qmk` (on Arch-based distros you can also try the `qmk` package from AUR (**note**: it's maintained by a community member): `yay -S qmk`)

+### FreeBSD

+You will need to install Git and Python.
+It's possible that you already have both, but if not, run the following commands to install them:

+    pkg install git python3

+Make sure that `$HOME/.local/bin` is added to your `$PATH` so that locally install Python packages are available.

+Once installed, you can install QMK CLI:

+    python3 -m pip install --user qmk

 ## 3. Run QMK Setup :id=set-up-qmk

 After installing QMK you can set it up with this command: